Skip to main content

 Smeff=meff,vorh/meff,minS_{meff}=m_{eff,vorh}/m_{eff,\min}

-Transverse loads occurring in a bolted joint are to be transmitted by friction grip.
-Failure of the joint due to shearing or exceeding the permissible bolt bearing stress must be ruled out.
+Transverse loads occurring in a bolted joint must be transmitted by friction grip.
+It is essential to avoid failure of the joint due to shearing or exceeding the permissible bolt bearing stress.

 Occurring minimum residual clamp load: